agoering/spice-pinball/docs/music.md

 array ```timing1[]``` to store its timing.

 The notes being used are your standard notes, and are actually the sound frequencies of those notes.
-They can be view in the file:
+They can be viewed in the file:

 <a href="{{ site.baseurl }}/sketches/notes.h">notes</a>

-If you use a 0, that simple corresponds to a pause in the tone sequence.
+If you use a 0, that simply corresponds to a pause in the tone sequence.

 Inside ```writeoutputs()```, we call ```spkr.update()```, which is